Left-wing terrorism: Communist Party of Nepal (Maoist)

 The Communist Party of Nepal (Maoist) has been responsible for hundreds of attacks on government and civilian targets.

 After the United People's Front of Nepal (UPF)'s Maoist wing, CPN-M, performed poorly in elections and was excluded from the 1994 election, the Maoists turned to insurgency.
 They aimed to overthrow Nepal's monarchy and parliamentary democracy, and to change Nepalese society, including a purge of the nation's elite class, a state takeover of private industry, and collectivization of agriculture.
 In Nepal, attacks against civilian populations occurred as part of Maoist strategy, leading Amnesty International to state: The CPN (Maoist) has consistently targeted private schools, which it ideologically opposes.
 On the 14 April 2005 the CPN (Maoist) demanded that all private schools shut down, although this demand was withdrawn on 28 April.
 Following this demand, it bombed two schools in western Nepal on 15 April, a school in Nepalganj, Banke district on 17 April and a school in Kalyanpur, Chitwan on 21 April.
 CPN (Maoist) cadres also reportedly threw a bomb at students taking classes in a school in Khara, Rukum district.

 Communist Party of the Philippines

 The Communist Party of the Philippines has been responsible for several attacks on government and civilian targets.
-It was founded in 1968 by Jose Maria Sison, 4 years prior to Martial Law.
-They aimed to overthrow the Philippine President and the national government, and to change Philippine society, including a purge of the nation's elite class, a state takeover of private industry, and collectivization of agriculture thru National Democracy.
-The CPP's Armed wing, New People's Army is responsible for attacking the military in the Philippine Mountains.
-Between 2002 and 2005, these groups are designated as terrorists by the United States and the European Union.
+It was founded in 1968 by Jose Maria Sison, four years prior to Martial Law.
+They aimed to overthrow the Philippine President and the national government, and to change Philippine society, including a purge of the nation's elite class, a state takeover of private industry, and collectivization of agriculture through National Democracy.
+The CPP's armed wing, New People's Army, is responsible for attacking the military in the Philippine Mountains.
+Between 2002 and 2005, these groups were designated as terrorists by the United States and the European Union.